mp3il/bluesnap-ios/README.md

 ### submitCcDetails
 This function is relevant if you're collecting the user's card data using your own input fields.
 When called, `submitCcDetails` submits the user's card data to BlueSnap, where it will be associated with your token.
-> **Note**: Do not send raw credit card data to your server.
+> **Important:** Do not send raw credit card data to your server.
 Use this function from the client-side to submit sensitive data directly to BlueSnap.

 Signature:

-    open class func submitCcDetails(ccNumber: String, expDate: String, cvv: String, purchaseDetails: BSCcSdkResult?, completion : @escaping (BSCcDetails, BSErrors?)->Void)
+    open class func submitCcDetails(ccNumber: String, expDate: String, cvv: String, purchaseDetails: BSCcSdkResult?, completion : @escaping (BSCreditCard, BSErrors?)->Void)

 Parameter: